ly-syx/Django_Architecture_Analysis/Django_architecture_document.md

-# Introduction to Django
+# Django Architecture Document

-Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+**Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Built by experienced developers, it takes care of much of the hassle of web development, so you can focus on writing your app without needing to reinvent the wheel.
-It’s free and open source.
+It’s free and open source.**

+## Contributors & their participating parts:

++ Yun Lei: Feature, Quality attribute, Key Drivers, Architecture, Decision View, Stakeholder, Technical Context, Scenario, Tactic, Architectural Evaluation for Scenarios
++ Yuxiang Dai: Feature, Quality attribute, Key Drivers, Stakeholder and the Specific Concerns, Technical Context, Scenario
++ Yifan Liao: Context, Scenario, Tactic